HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ### Field naming conventions

+1. Field names should be all lower case and snake_case.

+        example_field_name

 1. Short, meaningful field names are preferred over longer, vaguer field names.

 1. The same field name should not appear within the same or across multiple schemas.